 Related: The Complete Guide To Retinol

 Retinol is no exception.
 It works best when surrounded by other antioxidants.
-This serum has its fair share.
+Paula’s Choice Resist Intensive Wrinkle-Repair Retinol Serum has its fair share.
 Retinol’s little helpers include:

 Remember when I said retinol can be irritating when you first start to use it?

 To minimize the risk of irritation, Paula put plenty of anti-irritants in the serum.
-They include bisabobol (it’s what gives chamomile its soothing properties), oats and algae extracts.
+They include bisabolol (it’s what gives chamomile its soothing properties), oats and algae extracts.

 All together, they soothe irritations and reduce redness.